swag-bi/swag/docs/index.md

 Image below shows the architecture of the system.
 HTML, JavaScript, jQuery, d3, and AJAX are employed for the frontend.
 Handling web requests and responses is handled via the controller.
-The Execution Engine conducts the main logic of SWAG and coordinates other modules.
+The Engine conducts the main logic of SWAG and coordinates other modules.
 Reading RDF data, sending SPARQL queries, and obtaining results is carried out by the Data Handler module, where Apache Jena libraries are employed.
 Generation of SPARQL queries is done by the SPARQL Generator module, which uses Apache Jena ARQ libraries for that purpose.